The West's historic drought in 3 maps - KESQ

 An unprecedented, multi-year drought continues to worsen in the West amid a period of record heat and dryness, which scientists say is a clear sign of how the climate crisis is affecting not only the weather, but water supply, food production and electricity generation.

-The drought has expanded in the West where “rapid deteriorations” in conditions were seen, according to the US Drought Monitor.
-More than 94 percent of the West is in some level of drought, with more than two-thirds in extreme or exceptional drought — the two worst categories.
+Despite some good rainfall in Southwest, new drought numbers show worsening and expanding drought across the board in the West, according to the US Drought Monitor.
+More than 95 percent of the West is in some level of drought, with nearly two-thirds in extreme or exceptional drought — the two worst categories.

 Across the US, the drought has nearly doubled in size from this time last year.
 Around 25% of the country was in drought conditions in July 2020; as of this week, nearly half is in drought.